lizagne/ftbll-tm-rndmsr/README.md

 Alternatively view the live app here: http://lizagne.uk/ftbll-tm-rndmsr/

-## Tecnologies Used
+## Tecnologies and skills used
-React, Redux, JSX, CSS, SASS, gulp, CSS animations, Git
+React, Redux, JSX, JavaScript, HTML, SASS, gulp, CSS animations, Git, Wireframing.

 ## The brief
 The exercise is to create a tool which randomly picks 5-a-side football teams from a list of 10 names.